astra-vision/rain-rendering/README.md

 Download the "leftImg8bit" dataset from [here](https://www.cityscapes-dataset.com/downloads/), and our depth files from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_leftImg8bit_train_depth.zip).
 Extract all in `data/source/cityscapes`.

-To speed up generation (or if the weather particle simulator is not setup), download particles simulation files from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_particles.zip)) and extract files in `data/particles`.
+You should also consider downloading Cityscapes pre-computed particles simulations from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_particles.zip) and extract files in `data/particles/cityscapes`.
+(This is mandatory if particles simulator is not set up)

-Verify that the following files exist: `data/source/cityscapes/leftImg8bit/train/aachen/aachen_000000_000019_leftImg8bit.png`, `data/source/cityscapes/leftImg8bit/train/depth/aachen/aachen_000000_000019_leftImg8bit.png` or adjust the file structure if needed.
+Verify that the following files exist: `data/source/cityscapes/leftImg8bit/train/aachen/aachen_000000_000019_leftImg8bit.png`, `data/source/cityscapes/leftImg8bit/train/depth/aachen/aachen_000000_000019_leftImg8bit.png` and `/data/particles/cityscapes/leftImg8bit/rain/25mm/` (if you downloaded particles files).
+Adjust your file structure if needed.

 To generate rain of 25mm/hr fall rate on the first 2 frames of each sequence of Cityscapes, run:
-`python main.py --dataset cityscapes --intensity 25 --frame_end 2 --verbose`
+`python main.py --dataset cityscapes --intensity 25 --frame_end 2`
 Alternatively you can render only one sequence, for example with:
-`python main.py --dataset cityscapes --sequences leftImg8bit/train/aachen --intensity 25 --frame_end 10 --verbose`
+`python main.py --dataset cityscapes --sequences leftImg8bit/train/aachen --intensity 25 --frame_end 10`

 Output will be located in `data/output/cityscapes`.
 Drop the `frame_end` argument to render the full rainy dataset or refer to the [Advanced usage](#advanced-usage) for more examples.

 #### nuScenes (coming up)

 Recent updates broke nuScenes compatibility, this will be resolved soon.
 Stay tuned.
+To run our rendering on your custom dataset, you must provide a configuration file.
+Configuration files are stored in config/ and must be named after the dataset.

 <!--
 **Prerequisite**